andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 <h4 class="article-subheader">"I Just Saw 2 Penises"</h4>
-Jill comes back to the table at Bryggeriet Gastropub in the heart of Bergen looking like she's seen a ghost,
+Jill returns to our table at Bryggeriet Gastropub in the heart of Bergen looking like she's seen a ghost,

 "Ok... so Michael said to go out and to the right...
 I went out and to the right